 Karita received her Master's degree in biology/microbiology from the University of Helsinki Faculty of Biological and Environmental Sciences and her doctorate from the Faculty of Medicine.
-She continued her research as post doctoral fellow at University Medical Center Utrecht, Netherlands amd has been working as a senior fellow in Massachusetts General Hospital/Harvard Medical School, Boston, MA, US.
-Her current special research interests are on microbial innate immune evasion and the role of complement system in inflammatory diseases.
+She continued her research as a post doctoral fellow at University Medical Center Utrecht, Netherlands.
+She is currently working as a visiting Scientist at Harvard Medical School and Massachusetts General Hospital, Boston, MA, US and as a Senior fellow at the Tampere Institute for Advanced Study, Tampere University, Tampere, Finland.
+Her aim is to unravel the complex interplay between Amyloid β, microbes, human cells and the complement system and thereby uncover how these interactions tip the humoral balance from non-inflammatory to pro-inflammatory direction with a focus on Alzheimer’s disease, neuroborreliosis, macular degeneration and related degenerative diseases.

 Pavel completed his PhD in physiology at the University of Helsinki in 2010.
 His thesis was dedicated to mechanisms of the transcriptional regulation of the neuronal K-Cl cotransporter KCC2, which is critical for GABAergic inhibition in the central nervous system.
 Pavel uses a broad spectrum of molecular biology and biochemical methods, imaging techniques as well as various cell culture and in vivo mouse approaches.
 His current interest is in the role of the complement system in the development of Alzheimer’s disease